-The Tang Prize is not limited to prestigious academic institutions.
-In 2020, the Rule of Law award was jointly presented to three non-governmental organizations: The Legal Agenda (Lebanon), Bangladesh Environmental Lawyers Association (BELA), and Dejusticia: The Center for Law, Justice and Society (Colombia).
-These organizations were recognized for their dedication to public education and advocacy, effectively promoting the rule of law and improving legal mechanisms.
-They skillfully draw on solid academic research and employ creative judicial strategies to fight for individual, social, and environmental justice in challenging environments, setting an example with significant impact.
-Thanks to them, the Tang Prize's reputation has reached the Middle East, Southeast Asia, and South America, with the 2020 award ceremony garnering over 620,000 views on Facebook.
+Beyond traditional academic institutions, the Tang Prize recognized three non-governmental organizations as joint recipients of the 2020 Rule of Law Prize: The Legal Agenda (Lebanon), Bangladesh Environmental Lawyers Association (BELA), and Dejusticia: The Center for Law, Justice, and Society (Colombia).
+These organizations were honored for their dedication to public education and advocacy, effectively advancing the rule of law and improving legal mechanisms.
+Their creative use of judicial strategies, grounded in solid academic research, has set an exemplary model for pursuing individual, social, and environmental justice in challenging environments.
+Their recognition has extended the Tang Prize's influence to the Middle East, Southeast Asia, and South America, with the 2020 award ceremony attracting over 620,000 Facebook views.

 About the Tang Prize